Autopista de Circunvalación M-30

 The M-30 orbital motorway circles the central districts of Madrid, the capital city of Spain.
 It is the innermost ring road of the Spanish city, with a length of 32.5 km.
 Outer rings are named M-40, M-45 and M-50.
 Its length and the surface surrounded by the M-30 is comparable to the Boulevard Périphérique of Paris, the Grande Raccordo Anulare of Rome or the London Inner Ring Road.

-It has, at least, three lanes in each direction, supplemented in some parts by two or three lane auxiliary roads.
-It connects to the main Spanish radial national roads that start in Madrid.
+The Madrid M-30 is a major orbital motorway around Madrid that varies in structure along its length: some stretches have up to three lanes in each direction, while others narrow, widen, or run in large underground sections rather than standard surface roadway.
+It links with Spain’s main radial highways (A-1 to A-6) that connect Madrid to other part of the country.

-The M30 is the busiest Spanish road, famous for its traffic jams, and surrounded by several landmarks such as Torrespaña (one of the tallest structures in Madrid) and the national headquarters of IBM.
-The highway used to pass under the now-demolished Vicente Calderón Stadium.
+The M30 is widely considered the busiest road in Spain and is well known for chronic congestion.
+It runs near several prominent landmarks, including Torrespaña (one of the city’s most recognisable broadcast towers.
+Along the Manzaanares river, sections of the motorway were rebuilt underground during major redevelopment works, including the area beneath the former site of the Vicente Calderón Stadium, which has since been demolished.